 Situated on a plateau on about 330 m overlooking the village of Ehrenhausen.
 Single vineyard Ottenberg, based on calcareous sand and limestone soil, produces an urban and puristic style of Welschriesling.

 A vineyard facing South-Southeast, on 340 - 470 m above sea level, that is characterized by especially fertile “Opok” limestone.
 The combination of those factors produce unique wines of profound minerality.

 This open plateau on about 500 m above sea level borders the Grosse STK vineyard “Sernau Koenig”.
 It's dominated by red sandy and gravely soil that lead to aromatic and herbaceous wines of finesse and deep character.
 A natural perfect setting for Muskateller.

 A very high situated vineyard with South-Southwestern exposition on 500 m above sea level that gets protected by the surrounding forest.
-The river Drau played a huge role in the soil compilation of that specific spot, feeding it with loads and loads of gravel over the coarse of time.
+The river Drau played a huge role in the soil compilation of that specific spot, feeding it with loads and loads of gravel over the course of time.
 That particular alluvial soil produces wines of deep minerality with notes of juniper, fennel and gooseberry.

 Ried Hochkittenberg is characterized by steep slate terraces and a mountain plateau lying at around 450 m above sea level located between Leibnitz and Kitzeck-Sausal.
 The terroir is characterized by slate conglomerate soils dominated by cooling winds from the Koralpe.
 Spicy and deep minerality with elegant acidity.